Former Philadelphia officer shocked after man who shot him was released from prison

-PHILADELPHIA (WPVI) -- The Philadelphia District Attorney is taking heat from the Philadelphia Police Department not because of something that was said, but because of something that wasn't said.
+PHILADELPHIA (WPVI) -- The Philadelphia District Attorney is taking heat from the city's police department, not because of something that was said, but because of something that wasn't.

-John Ruane, a former Philadelphia police officer, says he was shocked to learn that the guy who shot him had been released from prison, and nobody ever bothered to let him know.
+John Ruane, a former Philadelphia police officer, says he was shocked to learn that the man who shot him had been released from prison, and nobody ever bothered to let him know.

 He and the Philadelphia Fraternal Order of Police blame the office of District Attorney Larry Krasner.
 But Krasner's office begs to differ.